Marlins vs. Rockies Player Props Betting Odds

 Blackmon Stats

-- Blackmon has recorded 42 hits with 11 doubles, a triple, three home runs and 18 walks.
+- Blackmon has 43 hits with 11 doubles, a triple, three home runs and 18 walks.
 He has driven in 17 runs.

 Blackmon Recent Games